University of St. Thomas (Minnesota): Saint Paul

 In 2005, a new apartment-style residence hall was built on an existing parking lot.
 McNeely Hall, built in 2006, is a large classroom building for business that replaced a smaller building of the same name.

 In 2012, St. Thomas completed the final stage of its three-building expansion on the St. Paul campus.
 The two main additions are the Anderson Athletic and Recreation Center (AARC) and the Anderson Student Center.
 They were completed in the summer of 2010 and January 2012, respectively.
 The AARC has a field house, basketball arena, weight room, and swimming pool.
 The field house is home to the MIAC conference's most dominant track team.
-The Anderson Student Center is home to new food venues and entertainment options, including a game room, bowling alley, and coffeeshop.
+The Anderson Student Center is home to new food venues and entertainment options, including a game room, bowling alley, and coffee shop.
 The American Museum of Asmat Art is on the second floor.

-St Thomas's newest dormitories, Frey Residence Hall and Tommie North Residence Hall, opened in 2020.
+St Thomas's newest dormitories, Frey Residence Hall and Schoenecker North Residence Hall, opened in 2020.
 Frey is a five-story facility that houses 260 second-year and transfer students.
-Tommie North is also a 5-story facility, houses 480 residents, and has a 116-stall underground parking ramp.
+Tommie North is also a 5-story facility, houses 480 residents, and has a 116-stall underground parking garage.
 It is connected by tunnel to the Iverson Center for Faith and Ireland Hall and sits on the site of the former John Paul II dormitory.

 In 2021, St. Thomas moved forward with plans for a new $110 million, 130,000 square foot building on South Campus called Schoenecker Center.
 A dedication ceremony for it was held on May 8, 2024.
 The new facility will focus on STEAM fields.
 The 126-year-old Loras Hall, most recently used as an administrative building, was demolished to make way for Schoenecker Center.

 In 2023, the university announced plans for a $175 million on-campus indoor arena known as Lee and Penny Anderson Arena.
 The 6,000-seat arena will be the home of the basketball and hockey teams and host other events, such as commencement.
 Cretin Hall, McCarthy Gymnasium, and the Service Center are to be demolished to make way for the arena.

+In 2024, the university officially opened the Schoenecker Center on its St. Paul campus.
+The $110 million, 130,000-square-foot facility acts as a central hub for STEAM education, uniquely housing interdisciplinary programs spanning the arts, engineering, and sciences.